ethanmb/ethanmb/README.md

 - ❤ My love for Math grows with each passing day.

-- 🤔 I’m currently working on designing a data project that tracks my fitness data and goals.
+- 🤔 I’m currently working on a data science project that tracks my fitness data and goals.

 - 🌱 I’m currently learning from The Elements of Statistical Learning: Data Mining, Inference, and Prediction